 Published in 2012

-Back in 2012 there was a bad spate of people taking large amount of pebbles from the beach, and there were various articles in the press back then.
+Back in 2012 there was a bad spate of people taking large amount of pebbles from the beach.
+There were various articles in the press even back then.

-From the end of the new sea defences at Cleveleys along North Promenade and Rossall Promenade through to the tank traps at Rossall School, the beach is made of shingle and large pebbles, backed by a 1930’s traditional concrete sea wall.
+Along North and Rossall Promenade through to the tank traps at Rossall School, the beach is made of shingle and large pebbles, backed by a 1930’s concrete sea wall.

-However, this beach at Cleveleys has always been subject to people taking large quantities of pebbles and people come along prepared with all kinds of equipment including snow shovels, heavy duty builders sacks, buckets and boxes, and even trailers and vans – literally filling their boots to the point that it’s a wonder they’ve been able to drive away.
+However, this beach at Cleveleys has always been subject to people taking large quantities of pebbles.
+People come along prepared with all kinds of equipment including snow shovels, heavy duty builders sacks, buckets and boxes, and even trailers and vans.
+Literally filling their boots to the point that it’s a wonder they’ve been able to drive away.

-People have even been seen taking the smaller rocks from the end of the terminal rock groyne just past the cafe, which was built to prevent the beach being eroded and formation of huge sandbanks which cause dangerous risk of stranding on incoming tides.
+People have even been seen taking the smaller rocks from the end of the terminal rock groyne near the cafe.
+That was built to prevent erosion of the beach and formation of sandbanks which cause dangerous risk of stranding on incoming tides.

 It’s not petty small mindedness, there’s a good reason, as there is with most things.
-In the event of a breach, it would be a significant area which would be affected.
-The promenade is on a slightly raised ridge, with the residential streets behind the sea front heading right back to the tram tracks all on a lower level and a recognised flood plain.
+In the event of a breach, a significant area of properties can be affected.
+During the last bad breach in the 1970’s this entire area flooded.
+Hundreds of homes and businesses were affected.